nfes-org/nfes-org.github.io/_posts/2021-10-24-geosteering-2022-save-the-date.md

 ---
-title: 2nd Geosteering Workshop by NORCE and NFES
+title: 2nd Geosteering and Formation Evaluation Workshop by NORCE and NFES
 tags: Event
-cover: assets/events/geosteering-2022-dates-crop.jpg
+cover: assets/events/save-new-dates-geosteering-2022.jpg
 cover_size: lg
 pageview: true
 excerpt: "Save the date for the 2nd Geosteering Workshop by NORCE and NFES: 1-3 November, 2022.
 Stavanger, Norway."